alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 ### How to start?

 You can build Flutter apps using any text editor.
-It is recommended to use editors that have both Dart and Flutter plugins(Android Studio, IntelliJ, VS Code, or Emacs).
+It is recommended to use editors that have both Dart and Flutter plugins (Android Studio, IntelliJ, VS Code).

 You should already have all installed on school computers, but if you want to set up your PC, then follow the official [installation guide](https://flutter.dev/docs/get-started/install).